If your claim has been rejected and you think it’s unfair, there are things you can do to address the problem.

 - Say what you would like the company to do to put things right

-- State that if you are unhappy with the company’s response you will take the matter to the Financial Ombudsman Service (see below)
+- State that if you are unhappy with the company’s response you’ll take the matter to the Financial Ombudsman Service (see below)

 Get an independent assessment

 If the problem is technical or specialist – for example, if your insurer is arguing that damage to your property was as a result of wear and tear and you’re arguing that it was accidental damage.

 Even if it doesn’t change the insurance company’s mind, it might be useful information to have later on.

 Go to the Ombudsman Service